travis-ci/docs-travis-ci-com/user/languages/haskell.md

 cabal install --only-dependencies --enable-tests
 ```

-## Build Matrix

-For Haskell projects, `env` and `ghc` can be given as arrays
-to construct a build matrix.

 ### Multiple Packages in Subdirectories

 If you have multiple packages in subdirectories (each containing a `.cabal` file,